Summary:

 Why is a neuroradiologist’s testimony more reliable in court cases?

-Because neuroradiologists have advanced expertise in neuroimaging, their interpretations are more precise, complete, and credible, making their testimony stronger and harder to challenge in legal settings.
+Because neuroradiologists have advanced expertise in neuroimaging, their interpretations are more accurate, precise, complete, and credible, making their testimony stronger and harder to challenge in legal settings.